bixBeta/scRNA-WS24/Lessons/Week2.md

 ```

-<details>
-  <summary> For Advanced Users </summary>
+> [!Tip]
-  In R console type ?SeuratObject::CreateSeuratObject()` <br>
+In R console type `?SeuratObject::CreateSeuratObject()` <br>
 Here you will find a list of all available parameters that the CreateSeuratObject uses.
 In the Arguments section, please go through the description to understand what each argument/parameter means.
-  > [!Tip]
 You may use the `?` at any point in the R console followed by the name of the function to get help. e.g. ?RunPCA() etc.

+<details>
+  <summary> For Advanced Users </summary>

 </details>